Sevenninetwo/expense-agent/README.md

 ## The Problem

-I am looking to track every expense carefully in preparation of some big financial decisions that I plan to make in 2026.
+I was looking to track every expense carefully in preparation of some big financial decisions that I plan to make in 2026.
 I wanted something simple, reliable, and accessible, and decided to solve this problem on my own.
 I can track it manually but the friction is real: open laptop, navigate to the sheet, find the right tab, enter five fields, close.
 Do that 3–5 times a day and it becomes a chore you start skipping.
 Also why waste my time on something that is recurring and can be more fully automated with an AI agent?

 The question I asked: *can I reduce this to a single message on my phone?*